Inside a Custom Home Contract: What Lake Wylie, SC Homeowners Should Require

 What warranty should I expect from a custom home builder in Lake Wylie, SC?

 A minimum of one year on workmanship and materials, two years on mechanical systems (electrical, plumbing, HVAC), and ten years on structural elements.
 These timeframes align with industry standards supported by the NAHB and reflect the implied warranty floors established by South Carolina law.
-Confirm these terms are stated explicitly in the written contract, not left to “as required by law” language.

 Do I need an attorney to review my custom home contract in South Carolina?